carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-clustering.md

 ~~~
 {: .language-python}

 Now that we have some data we can try to identify the clusters using k-means.
 First, we need to initialise the KMeans module and tell it how many clusters to look for.
-Next, we supply it with some data via the `fit` function, in much the same we did with the regression functions earlier on.
+Next, we supply it with some data via the `fit` function, in much the same way we did with the regression functions earlier on.
 Finally, we run the predict function to find the clusters.

 ~~~
 Kmean = skl_cluster.KMeans(n_clusters=4)